 For Cheese Pupusas you will need 2 to 4 cups of finely shredded Monterey Jack Cheese (or quesillo, queso fresco, mozzarella).

 For Bean and Cheese Pupusas you will also need re-fried black or red beans.
 You can use canned beans.
 I recommend the Ducal brand.

 Pupusas are hand-made filled tortillas made using ‘masa de maíz’ (corn flour dough that is used in Latin American cuisine).
 They are filled with one or more of the following ingredients:

 cheese (queso - usually a soft Salvadorian cheese called queso fresco), fried pork rind (chicharrón), chicken (pollo), re-fried beans (frijoles refritos), or queso con Loroco (a small, green unopened flower bud from the Loroco vine found in Central America and used as a herb).
 Only a few Mexican stores carry Lorocco, but this ingredient is a must for some people.

 Place the masa harina (corn flour) and salt to a large bowl.
-Add the water and knead by hand for about 10 minutes, or until the dough is formed but is still moist and slightly sticky.
+Add the water and mix by hand for about 5 minutes, or until the dough is formed but is still moist and slightly sticky.
 If needed add more water.
 The dough can be prepared the day before.
 Cover well with plastic wrap and refrigerate until needed.

 *Serve the pupusas warm with marinated curtido and a tomato salsa of choice.
 Try making a Mexican restaurant-style red salsa that they serve with their chips.*

-Here is an amazing 14 inch skillet for only $33.59 cents, check it out:
+Here is an amazing 14 inch skillet, check it out: